williaster/data-ui/packages/xy-chart/README.md

 For the `series` event trigger, `XYChart` will pass along event handlers to its child series unless a series has `disableMouseEvents` set to `true`, and any event handlers defined at the series level will _override_ those defined at the `XYChart` level.
 Series-level events are triggered by interactions with the series DOM elements themselves.

 ##### eventTrigger='container'
 For the `container` event trigger, the `XYChart` container will intercept all mouse events and event handlers will be called with all `datum`s nearest the hovered x value.
 This type of event trigger is useful if you want to implement a shared tooltip.
+Note that `data` passed to series should be sorted by x-value for this to work correctly.

 ##### eventTrigger='voronoi'
 <p align="center">